roniemartinez/libqpcx/README.md

 CONTRIBUTE

-	If you have an existing PSD/PSB file with different color mode or compression.
+	If you have an existing PCX/DCX file.
 Feel free to send me an email at ronmarti18@gmail.com

 	If you want to contribute to the code, just fork the project and pull requests